Get in Touch

 Exercise/Case Study

-• What causes resistance
+• Identifying causes of resistance

-• Handling difficult situations without emotions
+• Handling difficult situations with emotional intelligence

 Exercise/Case Study